 In New Zealand, genetically engineered (GE) products are regulated under the 1996 Hazardous Substances and New Organisms Act (HSNO) and administered by the Environmental Protection Authority (EPA).
 Prior to the formation of the EPA, the Environmental Risk Management Authority administered the HSNO Act.
-The EPA operates in line with the Government of New Zealand's (GONZ) cautious approach to biotechnology, only approving applications if the benefits outweigh the risks.
-In the regulation of products derived from biotechnology, EPA considers the effects on the environment, health, and safety of people, the economy, the social and cultural well-being of people and communities, Maori culture and their relationship with the environment, and international obligations.
+The EPA operates in line with the Government of New Zealand's (GONZ) cautious approach to biotechnology, only approving applications if the benefits outweigh the perceived risks.
+In the regulation of products derived from biotechnology, EPA states that it considers the effects on the environment, health, and safety of people, the economy, the social and cultural well-being of people and communities, Maori culture and their relationship with the environment, and international obligations.

-A GE equine influenza vaccine is the only GE product approved for a controlled release in New Zealand.
-No other organization has submitted an application for a conditional or full-scale release of a GE product.
-Many in the research field attribute this to the costly, lengthy, and unproven nature of the regulatory approval process.
+Many in the research field say the costly, lengthy, and unproven nature of the regulatory approval process is a barrier to commercial development of GE products.
 However, there is on-going biotechnology research in New Zealand.
-To date, twenty-one contained field trials have been approved for a range of crops and animals.
-Only two are operational at present.
+To date, twenty-one contained agricultural field trials have been approved for a range of crops and animals.
+However only two are operational at present.

-There is a growing recognition among industry and science organizations, policy makers, farmers and others that genetic engineering could be used to develop products with agronomic benefits suitable to New Zealand with positive impacts for food security and environmental problem mitigation.
-There is some debate and discussion around new GE techniques such as "gene editing" and its applicability to New Zealand's aspirational goal of being introduced predator species free by 2050.
-At the same time some primary sector organizations and farmers remain cautious about the use of biotechnology out of concern that it will tarnish New Zealand's "clean and green" image and negatively impact on the ability to market products overseas.
-Interestingly Fonterra, New Zealand's largest company and milk processor, has labelled some of its branded products destined for the United States as "non-GMO"

-In April 2017 the Resource Management Act (RMA) was amended in the Resource Legislation Amendments Act 2017.
-One of the new regulations aims to limit territorial authorities powers to set district or region wide by-laws on biotechnology which could ban GE products/materials altogether, or set rules which would be stricter and punitive if contravened than under the HSNO Act.
-However there is a carve-out in the regulations, which may affect how the new regulations work when it comes to GE plants and animals.
+There has been some public debate and discussion around new GE techniques such as "genome editing" and its applicability to New Zealand's aspirational goal of being "introduced-predator-species" free by 2050.
+At the same time some primary sector organizations and farmers remain cautious about the use of biotechnology out of concern that it may negatively impact on their ability to market products overseas at profitable prices.
+In April 2017, the Resource Management Act (RMA) was amended in the Resource Legislation Amendments Act 2017.
+One of the new regulations aims to limit territorial authorities' powers to set district or region wide by-laws on biotechnology, which could ban GE products/materials altogether or set rules that would be stricter and punitive if contravened than under the HSNO Act.
+However, there is a carve-out in the regulations, which may affect how the new regulations work when it comes to GE plants and animals.

 GE food products sold in New Zealand must be approved by Food Standards Australia New Zealand (FSANZ).
-To date, there are 71 FSANZ approved GE food products that can be sold.
+To date, there are 78 FSANZ approved GE food products that can be sold.
 All GE foods sold in New Zealand must be labeled.
-Animal feed falls outside of the HASNO Act and may be imported into New Zealand as the governing legislation does not differentiate between GE and non-GE feed.
-Meat and other products from animals that have been fed GE feed do not need to be labeled.
+Animal feed falls outside of the HSNO Act and may be imported into New Zealand as the governing legislation does not differentiate between GE and non-GE feed.
+Meat and other products from animals that have been fed GE feed do not require labeling.